-In addition, Professor Mégret has a long-standing interest in (i) the idea of resistance, including civil disobedience and armed rebellion, in international law, (ii) the role and status of the state in international law and particularly international law's role in consolidating the state's monopoly on legitimate force, (iii) the role of non-state actors in the production of international norms, (iv) the responsibility and accountability of international organizations, (v) the representation of law in popular culture, (vi) transnational legal theory, (vii) the history of international law as a discipline.
+In addition, Professor Mégret has a long-standing interest in (i) the idea of resistance, including civil disobedience and armed rebellion, in international law, (ii) the role and status of the state in international law and particularly international law's role in consolidating the state's monopoly on legitimate force, (iii) the responsibility and accountability of international organizations, notably in peacekeeping environments, (iv) migrations, the protection of aliens, and diasporas, (v) the anthropocentrism of international law and human rights.

 Professor Mégret is always interested in supervising graduate work on these issues and is particularly interested in students with strong backgrounds in legal or political theory.

 - Associate Dean of Research, Faculty of Law, McGill University, 2012-2015

 - Associate Professor, Faculty of Law, McGill University, 2011-

 - Assistant Professor, Faculty of Law, McGill University, 2005-2011